 Java - version 7 update 51.

-Maxthon - internet browser, version 188.8.131.520.
+Maxthon - internet browser, version 126.96.36.1990.
 Having just tried this new version I can wholehartedly recommend this browser, with a reservation or two, as it is even better than the previous version, though it tries to tie you in with a mobile phone number or email.
 I bypassed all this rubbish by using it as a guest.
 I have no need of the other garbage that it comes with.
 It will take a few minutes to set it up how you like it.
+This browser is no longer being supported or updated by Maxthon and is becoming a little more difficult to navigate with, though it has an excellent facility to ignore security problems when the security certificates on a website are not recognised by the browser (due to age) - all you have to do is click the button 'Ignore' when the window pops up.
+This is also one of the very few browsers that do not censor which sites you go to by coming up with a warning window which happens when you access 'alternative' news websites that give news that would otherwise be censored by other browsers (for an example go to this website and see what happens in a regular browser (Google Chrome, Firefox, Edge and Opera).

 For some of the following programs you may need various versions of the .NET framework from Microsoft.
 Here are the different versions you may need: